UWNetworksLab/libfte/README.md

 Also, let the function rank_R be a bijective mapping between the elements of language L(R) and the integers {0,1,...,|L(R)|-1}.
 Then, the construction is realized as follows:

-1. On input of a plaintext X in L(R_in), calculate N = rank(X).
+1. On input of a plaintext M in L(R_in), calculate a = rank(X).
-2. Using some encryption scheme, encrypt N to ciphertext C.
+2. Using some encryption scheme, encrypt a to ciphertext b.
-3. Interpret C as an integer, if C is in {0,1,...,|L(R_out)|-1}, then goto 4, else go back to 2.
+3. Interpret b as an integer, if b is in {0,1,...,|L(R_out)|-1}, then goto 4, else go back to step 2 and reencrypt b.
-4. Calculate unrank(C) as our output ciphertext.
+4. Calculate unrank(b) as our output ciphertext.

 We may visualize this as follows:

 ![LibFTE rank-encipher-urank construction](images/fte-workflow.png "The rank-encipher-unrank approach to Format-Transforming Encryption.")

+In our diagram the "valid?" check is the process of determining if b can be unranked into language L(R_out).
+For DFA-based ranking this is an inequality.
+However, in general, it turns out that the validation is not always so simple, hence the generalization.

 ### Our implementation

 * We use FFX [FFX1, FFX2] as our encryption scheme in step 2.
 This is used a variable-input length blockcipher to encrypt an n-bit string into another n-bit string.
 * We current perform ranking using the DFA representation of a language, as described in [FTE1].
+* We implemnt cycle walking for the step 2/3 loop in our FTE scheme.
+This is the strategy of iteratively applying encrypt to N (i.e. encrypt(...encrypt(N))) until it is a ciphertext that can be unranked.
+If one is using a randomized scheme they may use rejction sampling.

 ### Challenges

 * We require that |L(R_out)| > |L(R_in)|.
 * We must choose an encryption scheme in step 2 that maximizes the probability that we produce a ciphertext that can be unranked into R_out.
 * The encryption scheme used in step 2 should have minimal (or no) ciphertext expansion.
 * The (un)ranking aglorithms presented in [GS] are too slow.
-One should use the algorithmic improvements presented in [FTE1, FTE2].
+When implemented DFA-based ranking, one should use the algorithmic improvements presented in [FTE1, FTE2].

+### Other features

+* In [FTE2] we also explore NFA-based ranking, deterministic and randomized encryption, and FFX for radicies other than 2.
+These features, and more, will appear in a future version of LibFTE.

 References and Acknowledgements
 -------------------------------